Medically Reviewed By: Aaron Horn, LMFT, MA

 What should I do if my partner hasn't been faithful?

 It's painful to find out that your partner cheated on you.
-You may be feeling sad, angry, or a myriad of emotions.
+You may be feeling sad, angry, or a myriad of other emotions.
 There's no wrong way to feel after experiencing betrayal.
 One thing is sure - if your partner has been unfaithful, you are likely experiencing emotional pain and a lack of trust.
 The most important thing to do here is to examine what is best for you.
-Do you want to continue this relationship and feel that it can be amended, or do you feel that it has disrupted things too much for the relationship to be healthy?
+Do you want to continue this relationship and feel that it can be amended, or do you feel that it has disrupted things too much for the relationship to recover?
 Both of these answers are valid.
 If you do decide to separate and want to do so peacefully, divorce counseling can be helpful.

 Can a relationship be repaired after infidelity?